 Midline stability refers to your ability to stay tight and neutral during any exercise.
 Really, it’s a fancy synonym for the ability to brace.
-More midline stability means you’ll reduce your injury risk slightly during moves like deadlifts and back squats.
+More midline stability means you can reduce your injury risk during moves like deadlifts and back squats.
 You’ll also build more ab strength.

 The renegade row challenges — and therefore improves — midline stability as your body will fight to stay stable throughout the entire exercise.
-To hold the plank alone requires a lot of core strength, but then to row a dumbbell without falling over requires that all of your muscles (your quads, glutes, lower back, core, and arms) are braced.
+To hold the plank alone requires a lot of core strength.
+Then to row a dumbbell without falling over requires that all of your muscles (your quads, glutes, lower back, core, and arms) are braced.

 Increase Upper Back and Lat Hypertrophy

 As the name implies, there’s a rowing component to the renegade row.
 So, your back will get bigger and stronger.
 That said, you won’t be able to row as much weight compared to with a barbell or with single-arm rows, so if hypertrophy is your goal, go for more reps to increase your muscle’s total time under tension.

 The renegade row is a move for every gymgoer.
 You don’t need much equipment to do it — making it a great home gym movement — and it can be made easier or harder almost instantly with minimal adjustments.
 Want to take it up a notch?
 Narrow your feet or add a push-up after each row.
 Want to make it easier?
 Widen your stance or elevate your hands even more.

 Athletes at many different levels of experience and with various goals can definitely incorporate this rowing variation into their program.

 The renegade row has little direct application to the competition lifts.
 However, it can increase core strength, scapular stability and be used as a good general warm-up.
 That said, if someone is looking to increase back strength necessary for the deadlift or squat, you will find better results in doing movements like barbell rows, for example.